AzuraCast/azuracast-docs/administration/docker/multi-site-installation.md

 ```
 _(Note, you might also need to change `azuracast_frontend` network to `azuracast_default` in newer Azuracast versions)_

-Once created and saved, you can spin up the new service by running `docker-compose up -d` in the same directory.
+Once created and saved, you can spin up the new service by running `docker-compose up -d` in the same directory, and then in *Nginx Proxy Manager* map the example port `8081` to your sub/domain.